Baptiiiiste/WebhookPersistentTester/README.md

-# Echo
+# WebhookPersistentTester

-Get feedback from your users with Echo, a simple and elegant feedback tool.
-Side project that could be a SaaS in the future.
+A fullstack platform to test and replay your webhooks easily with a persistent endpoint Side project that could be a SaaS in the future.

 ## Installation